CaroNet-Systems-LLC/screenshot-basic/README.md

 This Fork is Dedicated to adding functionality necessary for the Operation of CaroNet Systems Products, but can also be used by other resources openly.
 Open a feature request if one is ever wanted.
 Thank you! - Hogan (.gg/caronetsystems)

+Features Added: Ability to Record Player Screens (Thanks to [spoty123](https://github.com/spoty123) with the [Pull Request](https://github.com/citizenfx/screenshot-basic/commit/09ed39aefab12d67959395a34bddbd11b059935f) on the Original Screenshot-Basic)

 ## Usage

 1. Make sure your [cfx-server-data](https://github.com/citizenfx/cfx-server-data) is updated as of 2019-01-15 or later.
 You can easily